JEdelstein25/airline/migration-plan.md

    - Message broker (RabbitMQ/Kafka) for event-driven communication
    - Implement event sourcing for critical business events

-## Migration Strategy: Strangler Pattern
+## Simplified Migration Strategy

-### Phase 1: Infrastructure Setup (1-2 months)
+### Phase 1: Foundation (1 month)

-1. **Setup Modern DevOps Infrastructure**
-   - Containerize the existing monolith
-   - Set up Kubernetes or container orchestration
-   - Implement CI/CD pipelines
-   - Set up centralized logging and monitoring

-2. **API Gateway Implementation**
+1. **Simple API Gateway**
-   - Implement API Gateway routing to monolith
+   - Create a basic API gateway to route requests between monolith and new services
-   - Set up authentication and common middleware

-3. **Shared Libraries**
+   - Start with standard HTTP routing without complex orchestration

+2. **Shared Library Extraction**
-   - Extract common utilities into shared packages
+   - Extract common code into shared packages (authentication, validation, etc.)
-   - Implement messaging infrastructure
+   - Create simple database access patterns for the shared schema

-### Phase 2: Initial Service Extraction (3-4 months)
+### Phase 2: Initial Services (2 months)

-1. **Extract Reference Data Services First**
+1. **Extract Reference & Fleet Services**
-   - Move Airport Service (low complexity, mostly read-only)
-   - Move Airline Service (limited dependencies)

-2. **Extract Fleet Service**
-   - Move aircraft and fleet management
+   - Move Airport, Airline, and Fleet (aircraft) services first
-   - Redirect API Gateway to the new service

-3. **Implement Data Synchronization**
-   - Set up two-way sync between monolith and new services during transition
+   - These have fewer dependencies and are good candidates for early extraction
+   - Implement with shared database access pattern

-### Phase 3: Core Services Migration (4-6 months)
+### Phase 3: Core Services (2-3 months)

+**Note: These services can be migrated concurrently by separate teams**

 1. **Extract Schedule & Flight Services**
-   - Move schedule management logic
+   - Move schedule and flight management logic to dedicated services
-   - Move flight operations
-   - Implement event-driven communication
+   - Can be developed in parallel by separate teams

 2. **Extract Booking Service**
    - Move passenger and booking management
-   - Implement seat assignment logic

-3. **Implement New Notification Service**
-   - Add new capabilities for customer notifications

-### Phase 4: Monolith Decommissioning & Optimization (2-3 months)

-1. **Remove Redundant Code from Monolith**
-   - Gradually reduce monolith functionality
-   - Validate all traffic routed correctly through microservices

-2. **Performance Tuning & Scaling**
-   - Optimize individual services based on load patterns
-   - Implement service-specific scaling

-3. **Decommission Monolith**
-   - Remove remaining monolithic components

-## Testing Strategy

-1. **Service-Level Testing**
-   - Unit tests for each service
-   - Integration tests for service-database interaction

-2. **System Integration Testing**
-   - API contract testing between services
-   - End-to-end testing for critical flows

-3. **Performance Testing**
-   - Load testing for each microservice
-   - Benchmark performance against monolith

-## Monitoring & Observability

-1. **Distributed Tracing**
-   - Implement OpenTelemetry for request tracing
-   - Capture and analyze cross-service transactions

-2. **Centralized Logging**
-   - Implement structured logging
-   - Set up log aggregation (ELK/Graylog)

-3. **Metrics & Dashboards**
-   - Service-level metrics (response times, throughput)
-   - Business metrics (bookings, flight status)

-## Security Considerations

-1. **Service-to-Service Authentication**
-   - Implement JWT or mutual TLS authentication
-   - Strict access controls between services

-2. **Secrets Management**
-   - Use Vault or Kubernetes secrets for credentials
-   - Rotate credentials automatically

-3. **Network Security**
-   - Implement service meshes for secure communication
-   - Define network policies for service isolation

-## Scaling Strategy

-1. **Horizontal Scaling for Stateless Services**
-   - Implement auto-scaling for services with variable load
-   - Example: Scale Booking Service during high booking periods

-2. **Vertical Scaling for Database Services**
-   - Optimize database resources based on workload
-   - Implement read replicas for high-traffic services

-## Risk Mitigation

-1. **Fallback Mechanisms**
-   - Implement circuit breakers for service calls
-   - Define fallback behaviors for service failures

-2. **Incremental Deployment**
-   - Use feature flags for gradual rollout
-   - Implement canary deployments for new services

-3. **Rollback Plans**
-   - Maintain ability to route traffic back to monolith
-   - Document rollback procedures for each phase
+   - Can be developed concurrently with schedule/flight services

+3. **Add Notification Functionality**
+   - Implement as part of booking service initially for simplicity
+   - Later extract to dedicated service if volume justifies it

+### Phase 4: Completion (1 month)

+1. **Decommission Monolith**
+   - Confirm all functionality migrated correctly
+   - Remove redundant monolith code and route all traffic through services
+   - Add service-specific scaling as needed

+### Concurrent Development Approach

+- Use feature branches for each service migration
+- Each team can work independently on their service extraction
+- Core services (flight, schedule, booking) can be developed in parallel
+- Use the shared database schema to simplify initial development
+- Regular integration tests to ensure services work together correctly

+## Essential Testing & Operations

+### Testing Approach
+- Unit and integration tests for each service
+- API contract testing to ensure service compatibility
+- End-to-end testing for critical business flows (booking, scheduling)

+### Simple Monitoring
+- Basic logging across services with consistent format
+- Health checks and basic metrics for each service
+- Centralized error tracking (Sentry or similar)

+### Security Essentials
+- Service-to-service authentication with API keys or JWT
+- Secure credentials storage
+- Input validation and sanitization

+### Scaling Approach
+- Container-based scaling for high-traffic services
+- Shared database with read replicas for performance
+- Focus scaling efforts on booking/search during peak periods

 ## Timeline & Resources

-- **Total Timeline**: 10-15 months
+- **Simplified Timeline**: 4-6 months total
-- **Team Structure**:
+- **Team Requirements**:
-  - DevOps Engineers (2-3)
-  - Backend Developers (4-6)
+  - Backend Developers (3-4)
-  - QA Engineers (2)
+  - QA Engineer (1)
-  - Project Manager (1)
+  - Project Manager (part-time)
-  - Database Specialists (1-2)

 ## Success Metrics

-1. **Performance Improvements**
-   - Response time improvements
+- **Performance**: Response time & throughput improvements
-   - Throughput increases for key operations

-2. **Operational Efficiency**
-   - Deployment frequency
-   - Time to recover from failures
+- **Operational**: Ability to update/deploy services independently

-3. **Business Metrics**
-   - System availability improvements
+- **Business**: Improved availability & capacity for peak periods
-   - Ability to handle increased booking volumes